 The MGG is open during daylight hours, June 1 through October, and is self-guided.
 Please call 320-390-2323 before visiting in October because the weather determines closing dates for the year.

 Suggested donation: $5/person; children under 13 are free.
 Guided tours are available by appointment for groups of 15-20, or for school groups.
 A golf cart (holds up to 3 people) is available for $15 fee in conjunction with a tour.

 The MGG is a 501-c3 non-profit.
-The Minnesota Goose Garden does not receive any federal funding and relies solely on public donations and arts grants.
+The Minnesota Goose Garden does not receive any federal funding and relies solely on public donations and arts foundation grants.